RevoU-FSSE-2/week-1-itsaFan/README.md

 # Simple Website using HTML, CSS, & JavaScript.

 This website is made for RevoU assignment.
-The website is about short introduction about myself, and the purpose is to demonstrate or implement what I have learned in class into this simple website.
+The website is about short self-introduction, and the purpose is to demonstrate or implement what I have learned in class into this simple website.

 ## This is the website link